 Yellow Directors and Executive Officers.
-The Yellow directors and executive officers beneficially owned, as of the record date, approximately common stock, including those shares of Yellow common stock underlying outstanding stock options.
+The Yellow directors and executive officers beneficially owned, as of the record date, approximately 1.8% of the outstanding shares of Yellow common stock, including those shares of Yellow common stock underlying outstanding stock options.